Valentine-Mario/SCML/README.md

 ## HTML PROCESSING

-SCML gives features that allow you reuse HTML segments, import SCML files, and reuse segments from other SCML files
+SCML gives features that allow you reuse HTML segments, import SCML files, and reuse segments from other SCML files.

 #### Reuse HTML segments